A single course of study is one subject of a Griffith degree

 In some cases, a single course of study can be undertaken to fulfil subject prerequisites for admission into Griffith undergraduate degrees.

 Griffith does not assess qualifications for accreditation or registration purposes.
-Assessment of your current qualifications and eligibility must be undertaken by the relevant Australian accreditation or professional body.
+Assessment of your current qualifications and eligibility must be undertaken by the related Australian accreditation or professional body.

-Following assessment of your qualifications, you can submit an application if you are required to undertake additional single units of tertiary study.
+Following assessment of overseas qualifications, you can submit an application if you are required to undertake additional single units of tertiary study.
 A certified copy of the formal assessment is required to be attached to your application.
-It is your responsibility to obtain confirmation from the relevant professional body that the nominated single units of study comply with their accreditation or registration requirements.
+It is your responsibility to obtain confirmation from the relevant professional body that the nominated single units of study comply with relevant accreditation or registration requirements.